WoutDepeuter/internaat-bxl-project/README.md

 C. Docker (quite heavy, for fast local dev the above are faster.)

+> [!WARNING]
+> Running the project with docker will not work if you want to test on mobile.
+It probably has to do with docker network.
+This is currently not on our priority list to fix because the above "npm run start" prevents this.

 1. `docker compose up`

 ## Tech stack - credits